What Killed Anthony Bourdain?

 What killed Bourdain?
 I had written of his former heroin and cocaine addictions, which he had eventually remedied himself, while he continued to drink and to smoke marijuana.
 So much for his recovery, many people taunted me.

-But his toxicology report turned out negative.
+But his toxicology report was negative.

 What else might he have been addicted to?
 Love?